 Underlying stats - This is the data that FPL managers base their decisions on.
 These can include goals, assists and clean sheets, as well as expected stats (xG, xA, xGC, xGI), number of shots and the ICT Index.

 Unlimited transfers - A period of time defined by the game where there are unlimited transfers allowed.
 These are usually ahead of the new season.
-However, in 2022/23, there will be an Unlimited Transfer Window between 12 November (13:30 GMT) and 26 December (13:30 GMT).

 Wildcard - An FPL chip where managers can make as many changes to their team as they want between two Gameweek deadlines.
 Managers are given two Wildcards to use per season.

 xA - Expected Assists.
-A statistic that measures the number of assists that a player was expected to have returned in a match.
-This is used by managers to pick out FPL assets, who are likely to register assists.
-This statistic takes into account the crosses and chances a player is creating.
-Therefore players with a high xA, are viewed as good players to invest in.
+A statistic that measures the number of standard assists that a player was expected to have returned in a match.
+It highlights the players who pass into dangerous areas, assigning a value both to the passes that result in a shot and those that don't.
+This is used by managers to pick out FPL assets who are likely to register assists.
+Note that xA does not take into account the actions leading to Fantasy assists, such as winning a penalty or deflected passes.

 xGI - Expected Goal Involvement.
-A statistic that measures both the number of goals and assists that a team or player were expected to return in a Gameweek.
+A statistic that measures both the number of goals and standard assists that a team or player were expected to return in a Gameweek.
 This is used by managers to target players and/or teams who are most likely to register an attacking return (a goal or an assist).
 Players with a high xGI are likely to be a good investment for FPL managers, as the underlying data suggests a high level of both expected goals and expected assists.